• Skip to primary navigation

 How to clean deer heart

-Before you can cook your deer heart, the raw heart needs to be properly cleaned.
+Before you can cook this easy deer heart recipe, the raw heart needs to be properly cleaned.
 There are three important steps to this.

 • First, trim off the hard fat cap from the top of the heart.
 This is easy to do with the heart placed on a cutting board.
 Any visible fat or connective tissue needs to be cut away from outside of the heart with a very sharp knife until only purple meat is remaining.

 • Second, rinse the heart under cold water while squeezing the heart to pump it.
 This is to purge any remaining blood from the interior of the heart.
 Continue to rinse and pump until the water runs clear.
-I also recommend running your fingers inside the heart valves to check for any blood clots needing to be removed.
+I also recommend running your fingers inside the chamber of the heart to check for any blood clots needing to be removed.

-• The final step is to cut up the deer's heart.
+• The final step is to cut up the deer's heart into large pieces.
 There isn't a right or wrong way to do this.
 As shown in my photo below, you can either slice horizontally through the heart to make heart steaks or make your cuts vertically through each valve to lay the heart open, then slice into thin strips.

 How to cut deer heart.